FabLabSG/fablab-docs/README.md

 ![FabLabSG Outreach](Images/FabLabSG-Org-Engagement.png)

-* Beneficiary Liaison: Zann H, others<br> Establishes and maintains communication with our beneficiaries for mutual understanding and cooperation for the Pilot Challenge.
+* Project Manager: (Vacant)<br>Accountable for the management of the development and execution of the project.

-* Makers Community Liaison: ??<br>
+* Project Customer: FabLab Singapore Managment Board<br>Responsible for the approval of the ToR, the acceptance of the deliverables, the approval of the Stage Gates and the provision of the resources required for the development and execution of the project.

-Establishes and maintains communication with the Makers Community for mutual understanding and cooperation for the Pilot Challenge.
+* Beneficiary Liaison: Zann H, others<br>Establishes and maintains communication with our beneficiaries for mutual understanding and cooperation for the Pilot Challenge.

-* Challenge Producer: ??<br>
+* Makers Community Liaison: (Vacant)<br>Establishes and maintains communication with the Makers Community for mutual understanding and cooperation for the Pilot Challenge.

-Runs various Challenges with the Makers Community for the beneficiaries.
+* Challenge Producer: (Vacant)<br>Runs various Challenges with the Makers Community for the beneficiaries.
 Planning and keeping track of timelines, resources, and deliverables.

-> Describe the governance structures and mechanism for approval of the Stage Gates, release of funds, and liberation of resources.
+>

 ## Resources, financial and quality plan